 For people who have had COVID-19 before the 1st dose of vaccine, a single dose is required.
 There is no risk of giving 2 doses of vaccine to someone who has had COVID-19, but the 2nd dose does not provide any additional protection for these people.
-In addition, the frequency of adverse reactions is higher in these people.
-For people with a weakened immune system or who had COVID-19 when they were given the 1st dose or in the days after they were vaccinated, two doses are required.
+For people who had COVID-19 when they were given the 1st dose or after, a total of 2 doses are required.
+People on dialysis or with weakened immune systems should receive 3 doses of vaccine.